ColinKennedy/USD-Cookbook/guides/working_with_plugins.md

 ## Plugin Summary
 USD has two main methods of querying plugins.
-It either queries plugins using a reserved plugin key or source code will iterate over every plugin and filter by some condition, like "X plugin is a subclass of Foo base plugin".
+USD either iterates over all plugins and searches for a specific key or it searches for plugins that inherit from a known USD type.
+We'll call these "By-Name" Plugins and "By-Type" Plugins, respectively.

 Skip to [How To Find Where To Look](#How-To-Find-Where-To-Look) to find out how to search these definitions by yourself.